selimvuz/Carculator/README.md

-# GraduationProject
+# Carculator - Car Price Estimation App
 ## Summary
 Using data obtained from web scraping, we have created an application that can be accessed interactively through Frontend.
-This application aims to help both the industry and users by predicting car prices based on the technical and physical characteristics of cars (Note:It's non commercial based Web Application which is just used for Graduation Project,If you want to use data as commercial base pls contact with https://dod.com.tr/)
+This application aims to help both the industry and users by predicting car prices based on the technical and physical characteristics of cars (Note: It's non commercial based Web Application which is just used for Graduation Project, If you want to use data as commercial base pls contact with https://dod.com.tr/)

 ![ezgif com-gif-to-mp4](https://github.com/Epilogun/GraduationProject/assets/64128266/7dd5cfbd-ec7d-47fb-accb-e91270d2c58e)
 <br><br />